News

 Q1: What Is Polyaluminium Chloride Used For?

-PAC is used primarily as a coagulant/flocculant in municipal drinking water and wastewater treatment, industrial effluent clarification (textile, pulp & paper, petrochemical, mining), sludge conditioning and dewatering, cooling tower make-up water and RO pre-treatment, and dyehouse effluent color removal.
+PAC is mainly used as a coagulant and flocculant.
+It helps in municipal drinking water and wastewater treatment.
+It is also used in industrial effluent clarification for textile, pulp and paper, petrochemical, and mining industries.
+Additionally, PAC aids in sludge conditioning and dewatering.
+It is useful for cooling tower make-up water and RO pre-treatment.
+Lastly, it helps remove color from dyehouse effluent.

 Q2: How Is PAC Different from Alum?